PotteryOrchid/demo/README.md

-# demo
+# dolphin-doc
-This is a repository for leaning git.
+dolphin-doc is for saving all document files of dolphin project.